finger563/cbsat/doc/src/results.rst

 In this algorithm, the remaining capacity of the node is provided to each profile with a lower priority iteratively.

+We have implmented these functions for statically routed network analysis into our tool, which automatically parses the flow profiles, the network configuration and uses the algorithm and the implemented mathematics to iteratively analyze the network.
+Analytical results for example systems will be provided when the experimental results can be used as a comparison.

+We are finishing the design and development of code which will allow us to run experiments to validate our routing analysis results.
+They will be complete in the next two weeks.

 .. _run_time:

 Run Time Results